🔄

 The word "steel" might bring to mind a purely functional, industrial look, but today’s custom options are all about style.
 You can design a door that perfectly complements your property’s aesthetic.
 Choose from various sizes and configurations, like a grand 60x96 double steel door or a sleek single entry.
 You can also incorporate glass panes in different shapes—square, round, or eyebrow—to let in natural light.
 For an even more impressive entrance, consider adding sidelights (windows on the side) or a transom (a window above the door) to create a cohesive and welcoming look that matches your steel windows.

-Meet Fire Safety Standards with Ease
+Effortlessly Meet Fire Safety Codes

 Safety is a top priority in any construction project, and steel doors offer superior fire resistance.
 Many commercial and residential steel doors are fire-rated, meaning they are tested and certified to withstand fire for a specific period, often up to three hours.
 This feature can slow the spread of flames and smoke, providing critical time for evacuation in an emergency.
 For contractors and builders, using fire-rated doors is often essential for meeting local building codes and safety regulations.
 For homeowners, it’s an added layer of protection for your family and property that you can’t put a price on.